phoenixspokespeople/phoenixspokespeople.github.io/_events/2017-07-08-bicycle-nomad-second-saturday.md

 We will meet at Bicycle Nomad Café inside [The Velo Bike Shop](http://www.thevelo.com/) at 8:00 to hang out with their amazing coffee, treats from Nami, and other items available for purchase.

-It's getting warm, time to swith to the earlier start.
+Hot town, Summer in the City... yeah it's here, it's hot.

 We'll meet at 7:00, roll about 8:00.

-Route is pending, but will be 12-14 miles with a halfway break at a park with a bathroom.
+About 14 miles through town.
+A break at half-way.

+Hydrate, hydrate, hydrate.
+Bring a hat.
+Bring sunscreen.
+And hydrate.

 Can't wait to see you there.